shyamchander/data-clean-w4-assignment/CodeBook.md

 ####AverageOfFrequencyBodyBodyAccelerometerJerkMagnitudeStandardDeviation
 * Average of all the Frequency domain signals for the Body Accelerometer Jerk Magnitude Standard Deviation Measurements for the subject and activity
-* Units - radians/second
+* Units - standard gravity units 'g'

 ####AverageOfFrequencyBodyBodyGyroscopeMagnitudeAverage
 * Average of all the Frequency domain signals for the Body Gyroscope Magnitude Average Measurements for the subject and activity
-* Units - radians/second
+* Units - standard gravity units 'g'

 ####AverageOfFrequencyBodyBodyGyroscopeMagnitudeStandardDeviation
 * Average of all the Frequency domain signals for the Body Gyroscope Magnitude Standard Deviation Measurements for the subject and activity
-* Units - radians/second
+* Units - standard gravity units 'g'

 ####AverageOfFrequencyBodyBodyGyroscopeJerkMagnitudeAverage
 * Average of all the Frequency domain signals for the Body Gyroscope Jerk Magnitude Average Measurements for the subject and activity
-* Units - radians/second
+* Units - standard gravity units 'g'

 ####AverageOfFrequencyBodyBodyGyroscopeJerkMagnitudeStandardDeviation
 * Average of all the Frequency domain signals for the Body Gyroscope Jerk Standard Deviation Measurements for the subject and activity
-* Units - radians/second
+* Units - standard gravity units 'g'

 ---